 There are a few ways that brick-and-mortar has always differentiated itself—all of which are centered around maintaining a strong customer experience.
 Brick-and-mortar stores allow customers to physically interact with the product, benefit from face-to-face customer service, go shopping last-minute, and engage with your unique, in-store brand experience.

-Over the last six months, the retail industry has been turned on its head.
+Over the two years, the retail industry has been turned on its head.
 The pandemic has accelerated trends that were already becoming cemented in society, such as the shift away from brick-and-mortar to e-commerce.
 In 2019, over 9,300 brick-and-mortar stores shuttered their doors — and this was well before the pandemic.
 Forced to pivot in order to survive, retailers have had to think creatively about how to engage customers.
-Maintaining a strong customer experience is a huge part of that.

 Capitalizing on Digital To Improve Brick-and-Mortar Locations

 For retailers, identifying synergies between their digital and physical presence has been essential to improving the customer experience.
 For example, many more stores are enabling customers to place orders online and pick up their orders curbside.